christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 };
 ```

-By defining a new mock method with a trimmed argument list, we make the mock
+By defining a new mock target with a trimmed argument list, we make the mock
 class more user-friendly.

 This technique may also be applied to make overloaded methods more amenable to